Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-notebook-visualize-data.md

     print('Container with id \'{0}\' contains \'{1}\' items'.format(container.id, result[0]))
    ```

-   Quando executa a consulta anterior, devolve a seguinte saída:
+   Quando executam a consulta anterior, retorna a seguinte saída:

    ```console
    Importing data.
 This will take a few minutes...